 Literary AwardsAsian American Literary Awards - Each year the Asian American Writers' Workshop has recognized an individual work written by an Asian American.

 Nobel Prize in Literature - The prize is given to the person who "shall have produced in the field of literature the most outstanding work in an ideal direction."

-The Man Booker Prize - Established by Booker-McConnell in 1968, the prize rewards the best novel of the year written by a citizen of the Commonwealth of Nations or the Republic of Ireland.
+The Booker Prizes - Established by Booker-McConnell in 1968, the prize rewards the best novel of the year written by a citizen of the Commonwealth of Nations or the Republic of Ireland.

 PEN/Faulkner - The winner and 4 runners-up are chosen by their peers, 3 noted writers of fiction, and is designed to be independent from the publishing industry.